hockyg/comp-lab-class-2022/Week6/Assignment.md

 	- Use mdtraj to compute the phi and psi dihedrals from the output xtc file.
 Plot them on top of the ones from the COLVAR file, making sure they agree!
 	- Compute the standard deviation of phi and the standard deviation of psi from the unbiased runs to give you an idea of the SIGMA values for metadynamics in the next step.
 3. Now switch to [Lugano tutorial](https://www.plumed.org/doc-master/user-doc/html/lugano-3.html) and do exercise 1, the first metadynamiscs simulation, starting from structure A, **using bias factor 10**.
+	- The full reference is in the [documentation](https://www.plumed.org/doc-master/user-doc/html/_m_e_t_a_d.html)
+	- In addition to the inputs in the tutorial, try adding `GRID_WFILE=__FILENAME__.grid.dat GRID_WSTRIDE=10000` to write out a grid file.
+	- The grid file has the bias.
+Plot the negative of the energy column in the grid file, does it look like the FES?
+Is it slightly different?
+Perhaps scaled by a constant that you can figure out?
 4. Do Lugano exercise 2.
 	- In addition to what is said, try either a different hill height or sigma value and see how it changes the speed of convergence
 5. Do Lugano exercise 3 - try at least 3 different bias factors to see how this affects your results.